Birlingham Village Hall

 SUPERVISION:

-The Hirer shall, during the hire period, be responsible for:-
+During the hire period you will be responsible for:-

 the behaviour of all persons using the premises, whatever their capacity, including supervision of all car parking arrangements to minimise nuisance to neighbours or obstruction of the highway.